-Deciding when to tell you’re pregnant will, more often than not, come down to your personal circumstances.
+Deciding when to announce pregnancy will, more often than not, come down to your personal circumstances.

 You get to share in that initial excitement with the ones you love and the buzz of a new baby starts fast and lasts longer.

 This means you won’t have to find elaborate excuses to turn down a cocktail or explain away your morning sickness as a bad breakfast sandwich.

 And it also lets you form a support network from the outset to answer your pregnancy-related questions and concerns.

-Note: Depending on what you do for a living, you may be forced to tell someone early (i.e. your boss or an HR person).
-That way, you’re not putting yourself or your baby at risk.
-And you may also want to tell your co-workers in case you need to call in sick from time-to-time.
+Note: Depending on what you do for a living may dictate when to tell work you’re pregnant ‒ that way, you’re not putting yourself or your baby at risk.

 Maybe you want to enjoy some of your pregnancy in secret, away from prying eyes and personal questions (hello, Kylie Jenner!).